 Best Colleges in the Country for Film Making

 From humble beginnings in 1873 as a small, private educational institution associated with the church, Vanderbilt University in Nashville, Tennessee, has grown into one of the best school for learning about film-making.
-It offers an interdisciplinary film studies degree program with flexible curriculum that allows students to customize the program to suit their educational goals.
+It offers an interdisciplinary film studies degree program with a flexible curriculum that allows students to customize the program to suit their educational goals.

 The program offers students in-depth knowledge of the historical, theoretical, cultural and aesthetic elements of film-making.
 Students enjoy classroom and practical learning while also getting opportunities to participate in contests and film festivals to showcase their artistic work.